ibm-watson-data-lab/fieldwork/README.md

   git clone https://github.com/ibm-cds-labs/fieldwork
   ```

-4. cd into this newly created directory
+4. cd into your newly created directory.

 5. Edit the `manifest.yml` file and change the `<application-host>` to something unique.